Final Date:3 March 2017

 - Is our project protected?
 What about intellectual property?

 - In what format can we submit our project plan?

 - How do we submit the project plan?

 Q: How many of us can be in a team?

-A: You can form a team of three to five students in total.
+A: You can form a team of two to five students in total.